Skip to content

 Eventually you may need a way to dynamically create and destroy UI elements resulting from source updates.
 Vide provides functions to help you do this, known as dynamic scope functions.

-These functions create and destroy components for you in response to source updates.
+These functions create and destroy scopes for you in response to source updates.
 They return a source containing the created component.
 This source can be parented as a child which will update the shown children whenever the source updates.

 The simplest example is using show().